justdoinc/justdo-packages/justdo-gantt/README.md

 ### Known bugs:
+* gannt does not support multiple-parents for now. conflict between unique name and multiple parents
 * if by drag and drop you move the end-date to be on the start date the chart will display and empty point and then removes it, the data is okay.
 Need